Las Vegas shooting: Timeline of events

 11:20 p.m.

-Around this time, the Times reports, authorities breach a Mandalay Bay room, finding Paddock dead inside.
+Around this time, the Times reports, authorities use a device to breach a Mandalay Bay room.
+Newsweek says the device is used at 11:21 p.m.

 11:58 p.m.